hbr/Lambda-Calculus/doc/basics.md

 We use capital letters to express any type.
-Here the definitions tell us, that we can use the functions `true` and `false` on any two arguments provided that the have the same *type*.
+Here the definitions tell us, that we can use the functions `true` and `false` on any two arguments provided that they have the same *type*.
 Both functions then return a value of exactly that type.

 But what type do the terms `true` and `false` have?
 They have the type